This post was last updated on March 26th, 2015 at 09:22 pm

-Know exactly what you're going to say, maybe even think of one or two follow up statements/questions.
+Know exactly what you’re going to say, maybe even think of one or two follow up statements or questions.
 Then practice the dialog in your head or under your breath to make sure your pronunciation is on par.

 Would you like a foreigner to speak English extremely quickly, meanwhile you don’t understand one word he or she just muttered?
 Your goal should not be about talking 100 miles a minute, it should be about correctly pronouncing your words.
 Speak slowly, it helps everybody understand you better and gives you more time to formulate your next move in the conversation.
 If you think you’re pronunciation could use a little help, click this link.

 Be Confident & Practice Your French